netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 This document gives general recommendations when using the Multipath Extension for QUIC {{QUIC-MP}} with SCION
 {{I-D.rustignoli-scion-overview}}.
-The recommendations
+The recommendations concern algorithms for congestion control and path selection, as well as general considerations for API design and applications that use multipath QUIC over SCION.

-concern algorithms for congestion control and path selection, as well as general considerations for API design and applications that use multipath QUIC over SCION.
+This document discusses multipathing mainly in the sense of multiple paths per 4-tuple (client IP/port + server IP/port).
+Multipathing over multiple interfaces is mentioned but not discussed in detail.

 --- middle